Anshull-py/Anshull-py/README.md

-- 👋 Hi, I’m @Anshull-py
+- 👋 Hi, I am @Anshull-py
-- 👀 I’m interested in Machine learning and Metaheuristic application domain
+- 👀  I am interested in the Machine learning and Metaheuristic application domain
-- 🌱 I’m currently learning about Computer Vision specially Image inpainting techniques.
+- 🌱  I am currently learning about Computer Vision, especially Image inpainting techniques.
-- 📫 How to reach me: drop a msg on linkdin profile
+- 📫 How to reach me: Drop a msg on my LinkedIn profile

 <!---
 Anshull-py/Anshull-py is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.